RChadwick7/FreedomWavePD/README.md

 An open source version of the equipment used by researchers to treat Parkinson's Disease.
 ![alt text](Pictures/FreedomWave.jpg)

+UPDATE 12/9/23 DO NOT USE THE PCB!
+I ordered boards and assembled, and discovered a number of serious mistakes, as well as a lot of little things I need to tweak.
+I will release an updated PCB soon.

 CURRENT STATUS: As of 11/22/2023, this schematic is been based on a working prototype.
 However, the PCB has not been tested yet.
 I have ordered one.
 When it arrives, with the parts, I will assemble it, making an assembly video at the same time.
 Until then, consider this PCB untested.

 **** If you don't know what this is, see this video: https://youtu.be/YEEwbxFT4Bc?feature=shared